weaveworks/weave/README.md

 Then we add a NAT rule to route from the outside world to the destination container service.

-    host2# iptables -t nat -A PREROUTING -p udp -i eth0 --dport 2211 -j DNAT \
+    host2# iptables -t nat -A PREROUTING -p tcp -i eth0 --dport 2211 -j DNAT \
            --to-destination 10.0.1.1:4422

 Here we are assuming that the "outside world" is connecting to $HOST2 via 'eth0'.
-We want UDP traffic to port 2211 on the external IPs to be routed to our 'nc' service, which is running on port 4422 in the container with IP 10.0.1.1.
+We want TCP traffic to port 2211 on the external IPs to be routed to our 'nc' service, which is running on port 4422 in the container with IP 10.0.1.1.